 \section{Conclusion}

-In this work, we study self-gravitating kinks solutions in a two-dimensional dilaton gravity model in a curved space smoothed by the warp factor \cite{LS}.
-For investigating the solution stability, we use some arguments used by Zhong et. al. \cite{Zhong,Zhong1} in dilaton gauge $(\delta\phi=0)$.
-Also, we use the discussion proposal of Gani et. al. \cite{Vakhid} to investigate the zero-mode (translational) of the structure.
-The absence of vibrational modes motivated us to study the scattering process.
-The force of a pair of double kink-antikink type structures in interaction is calculated in this work.
-The phase transitions of the structures were analyzed using DCC arguments.
+In this work, we study self-gravitating two-dimensional solutions in dilaton gravity.
+To investigate the solution stability, we use some arguments by Zhong et al. \cite{Zhong,Zhong1} in dilaton gauge ($\delta\phi=0$).
+Furthermore, we use a similar approach to reference \cite{Vakhid} to investigate the zero-mode (translational) of the structure.
+We also calculate the interforce between configurations with opposite topological charges and analyze the scattering phenomenon.
+The structure phase transitions were analyzed using DCC arguments.

-For our study, we used the field of matter governed by a canonical scalar field from the theory $\phi^4$.
-We know that in flat spacetime, this model induces the emergence of kink structures \cite{Vachaspati}.
-The fact is that the $\phi^4$-theory motivates the emergence of kink structures.
-This model allowed the following question to arise: What is the influence of dilaton gravity with the metric (\ref{eq2}) on the matter field?
-The answer to this question appears in the results found in Sec.
-I. Indeed, the 2D dilaton gravity with the metric (\ref{eq2}) induces deformation in the matter field.
-In this way, the solutions that describe the matter field have a profile similar to the double-kink.
-This result is interesting, as it is analogous to the results found in the brane splitting process in the context of braneworlds \cite{LS,Moreira,Ranieri1}.
-This similarity in the results leads us to believe that the deformation of the kink structures to the double-kink is related to the warp factor profile used.
+Adopting a canonical matter field in dilaton gravity arises, naturally, the following question: What is the influence of dilaton gravity on the matter field?
+The answer to this question appears in the results found in the second section.
+Indeed, the 2D dilaton gravity with the metric (\ref{eq2}) induces deformation in the matter field.
+In this way, the solutions that describe this field are double-kink-like profiles.
+This fascinating result is analogous to the results found in the brane-splitting process in cosmological scenarios \cite{LS,Moreira,Ranieri1}.
+This similarity in the results leads us to believe that the deformation of the kink structures to the double-kink is related to the warp factor profile chosen.

-Considering the formation of a pair of structures (widely spaced) with opposite winding numbers, we observe that the field configurations suffer the action of an interforce.
-This interforce is attractive inducing the scattering process.
-The scattering of the double-kink-like structures is particularly interesting because the process will depend on the initial velocity.
+Considering the formation of a pair of structures (widely spaced) with opposite topological charges, we observe that the field configurations suffer the action of an interforce.
+This interforce is attractive, inducing the scattering process.
+The structure scattering is particularly interesting because the process will depend on the initial velocity.
 In our model, the scattering process has two possible results.
-For initial speed in the range $0.965<v_{in}<0.153$, the structures will collide and annihilate each other and radiate their energy.
-On the other hand, for initial velocity in the range $0.153<v_{in}<0.965$, the structure will be scattered, and their shape suffers a reflection.
-In this case, the energy before and after the collision is the same, so we have an elastic process.
+For initial speed in the range $0.965<v_{in}<0.153$, the structures will collide and annihilate each other, radiating their energy.
+On the other hand, for initial velocity in the range $0.153<v_{in}<0.965$, we have an elastic scattering process.